Publications

 IPIS contributed to the Belgian National Baseline Assessment (NBA).
 The report covers the findings and recommendations of the NBA.
 The NBA charts the progress made by Belgian authorities and companies since the launch of Belgium’s first National Action Plan on Business and Human Rights, in June 2017.
 The research was commissioned by the Belgian Federal Institute for Sustainable Developme

-Report on the Third Multi-stakeholder Conference on Business and Human Rights in Tanzania
+Report on the Third Multi-Stakeholder Conference on Business and Human Rights in Tanzania

 - BHRT - CHRAGG - IPIS | February 27, 2021